A limit theory for controlled McKean-Vlasov SPDEs: Example: Mean Field Control for Porous Media Models

 \section{Example: Mean Field Control for Porous Media Models}

 In this section we verify the Conditions~\ref{cond: main1} and \ref{cond: main2} for interacting controlled stochastic porous media systems of the form

 where \(q \geq 2\) and \(k = 1, \dots, N\).
-For \(q = 2\) this equation corresponds to the stochastic heat equation.
-The cases \(q > 2\) are typically called {\em slow diffusion models}.
-More specifically, in the classical uncontrolled cases without interaction, \(q = 3\) describes the flow of an ideal gas in a porous medium.
-There are also other interesting situations, e.g., thermal propagation in plasma (\(q = 7\)), or plasma radiation (\(q = 5\)).
+For \(q = 2\) this equation corresponds to the stochastic heat equation and the cases \(q > 2\) are called slow diffusion models.
 We refer to the monograph~\cite{BPR} for more information about (stochastic) porous media equations.